mwat56/Nele/README.md

 	# NOTE: This is merely a debugging aid and should normally be `false`.
 	logStack = true

-	# Use preview images of linked pages.
-	# NOTE: This feature depends on the external `wkhtmltoimage` binary;
-	# for more details see: https://godoc.org/github.com/mwat56/pageview
-	pageView = true

 	# The IP port to listen to.
 	port = 8181